huyisme-005/LaMusique/README.md

 ### **Crucial Environment Variables for Deployment**

-For your deployed application to function correctly, especially its AI (Genkit/Gemini) and Firebase (Authentication, future Firestore) features, you **MUST** configure the following environment variables in your **hosting provider's settings** (e.g., Vercel, Firebase App Hosting).
+For your deployed application to function correctly, especially its AI (Genkit/Gemini) and Firebase Authentication features, you **MUST** configure the following environment variables in your **hosting provider's settings** (e.g., Vercel, Render).

 **1. For Genkit AI Features (Server-Side):**
 *   `GOOGLE_API_KEY`: Your Google API key enabled for the "Generative Language API" (Gemini).
 This is used by Genkit flows running on the server.